accorvin/workshop-setup/README.md

 will be used to create OpenShift secrets in each participant's project and then pull workshop data from cloud object storage.
 The values for these credentials can be found in the sample script [here](https://ibm-research.slack.com/archives/C083XGN35DM/p1742320250275449)

+Second, you will need to [create a GitHub Fine-Grained Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) that is owned by the `ai-for-good-workshop` and has `Read and Write` permissions on the organization members.
+Save the token value in a file in the root of this directory, `.github_token.txt`.
+This token will be used by the [cluster_setup.py](cluster_setup.py) script to invite workshop participants to the GitHub org, which is required for them to be able to access the workshop cluster.

 To run the script to prepare the workshop environment for participants, perform the following: (these steps were developed using python version 3.11))